-No mining, borrow pit operations, activities which involve the dredging or filling of land or water areas of one-half (1/2) acre in size or larger, or activities which involve excavation or removal of earth in area of one-half (1/2) acre in size or larger shall be conducted without first obtaining a special permit for such activities from the City Council.
-Requests for such special permits shall be submitted in writing to the
+No mining, borrow pit operations, activities which involve the dredging or filling of land or water areas or activities which involve excavation or removal of earth in land or water areas of shall be conducted without first obtaining a special permit for such activities from the City Commission.
+Requests for such special permits shall be submitted in writing to the Land Development Regulation Administrator together with the payment of such reasonable fees as the City Commission may determine in accordance with Article 1 of these land development regulations.
+The Land Development Regulation Administrator shall forward the request to the Planning and Zoning Board for review and shall erect a sign advertising the permit request on a prominent position on said land.

-Land Development Regulation Administrator together with the payment of such reasonable costs as the City Council may determine through action in setting fees as set out in Article 1 of these land development regulations.
-The Land Development Regulation Administrator shall forward the request to the Land Development Regulation Commission for review and shall erect a sign advertising the permit request on a prominent position on said land.
-The Land Development Regulation Commission shall hold a public hearing in accordance with Article 13 of these land development regulations.
-The Land Development Regulation commission report and recommendation shall be advisory only and not binding upon the City Council.
+The Planning and Zoning Board shall hold a public hearing in accordance with Article 13 of these land development regulations.
+The Planning and Zoning Board report and recommendations shall be advisory only and not binding upon the City Commission.

-Within a reasonable time after receiving the Land Development Regulation Commission report and recommendations, the City Council shall hold a public hearing in accordance with Article 13 of these land development regulations.
-At the hearing, any person may appear in person or by agent or attorney.
-The City Council shall take final action on the permit request by either approving, approving with conditions, or denying the permit request.
-Appeals from decisions of the City Council shall be heard as set out in Article 12 of these land development regulations.
+Within a reasonable time after receiving the Planning and Zoning Board report and recommendations, the City Commission shall hold a public hearing in accordance with Article 13 of these land development regulations.
+At the hearing any person may appear in person or by agent.
+The City Commission shall take final action on the permit request by either approving, approving with conditions, or denying the permit request.
+Appeals from decisions of the City Commission shall be heard in accordance with Article 12 of these land development regulations.

-In addition to obtaining this permit, the applicant shall meet any additional requirements of the City, regional agencies, the State of Florida, and the United States of America.
+In addition to obtaining this permit, the applicant shall meet an additional requirements of the City, regional agencies, the State of Florida, and the United States of America.